deku-scrubs/style/README.md

-# layout
+# style

-Deku layout components.
+Deku style components.
 Basically a clone of petehunt/jsxstyle but for deku.

 ## Usage

-Layout elements:
+Display elements:

   * Flex
   * Block